Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 - ``list_foldl: ('B -> 'A -> 'B) -> 'B -> (List 'A) -> 'B`` :
-  Recursively process the elements in a list from front to back, while keeping track of an *accumulator* (which can be though of as a running total). ``list_foldl`` takes three arguments, which all depend on the two type variables ``'A`` and ``'B``:
+  Recursively process the elements in a list from front to back, while keeping track of an *accumulator* (which can be thought of as a running total). ``list_foldl`` takes three arguments, which all depend on the two type variables ``'A`` and ``'B``: